 5. Air Conditioner Smells Like Burning Plastic

-If you’re noticing an air conditioner burning smell or that your air conditioner smells like fish, there could be a number of things wrong.
-These involve:
+If you’re experiencing an air conditioner burning smell or that your air conditioner smells like fish, there could be several things wrong.
+These include:

 • Broken capacitator that’s overheating the motor.